-Learn about some of the most popular sleep training methods there are to help your baby learn how to fall asleep independently.
+Learn about some of the most popular sleep training methods to help your baby learn how to fall asleep independently.
 See the differences between the methods and decide which sleep training method is right for your family.

 I think the term sleep training gets a really bad rap.
 After all, we all potty train our children, meaning we teach them how to use the toilet so they aren’t in diapers forever.

-Sleep training isn’t a whole lot different.
 Parents use various sleep training methods to help them stop nursing to sleep, moving from room sharing to the crib, and transitioning from SNOO to crib.

 As a Pediatric Sleep Consultant, I have walked many families through the process of sleep training their little one and helping their whole family get a good night’s sleep.